byhbt/miniwf/README.md

 # Mini Workflow

-Testing the event trigger via mini workflow.
+- Testing the event trigger via mini workflow.

-This is a very simple workflow.
+- This is a very simple workflow.

-Content for the version 0.2.0
+- Content for the version 0.2.0

-Adding the Github Action debug `ACTIONS_RUNNER_DEBUG`, `ACTIONS_STEP_DEBUG`
+- Adding the Github Action debug `ACTIONS_RUNNER_DEBUG`, `ACTIONS_STEP_DEBUG`

+- Adding more debug information to the workflow.